radumg/AEC-hackathon-Dynamo-Workshop/docs/00-DevelopmentInDynamo/00-Introduction.md

 * Less intuitive than visual programming
 * Hard for novice users/learning curve
-* Some custom nodes require compiling DLLs
+* Might require the use of and IDE (Integrated Development Environment).
-* With great power comes great responsibility, custom nodes are more prone to bugs, memory abuse or crashes
+* With great power comes great responsibility, custom development is more prone to bugs, memory abuse or crashes

-### Types of custom nodes
+### Developing Custom Nodes

 There are different types of custom nodes, for all levels and uses: